esberlab/Tagging_Project/README.md

 # Tagging_Project
- Matlab script to prevent human error when placing rats in conditioning boxes
+ Matlab script to prevent human errors when placing rats in conditioning boxes.